S&P 500 notches fifth straight record closing high, fifth straight quarterly gain

 "The overall stock market continues to be on a tear, with very consistent gains for quite some time," said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.
 "Valuations, while certainly high by historical standards, have been at a fairly consistent level, benefiting from the economic recovery."

-Among the 11 major sectors in the S&P, six ended the session higher, with energy enjoying the biggest percentage gain.
-Real estate was the day’s biggest loser.
+Among the 11 major sectors in the S&P, six ended the session higher, with energy (.SPNY) enjoying the biggest percentage gain.
+Real estate (.SPLRCR) was the day's biggest loser.

-Boeing Co gained 1.6% after Germany’s defense ministry announced it would buy five of the planemaker’s P-8A maritime control aircraft, coming on the heels of United Airlines unveiling its largest-ever order for new planes.
+Boeing Co (BA.N) gained 1.6% after Germany's defense ministry announced it would buy five of the planemaker's P-8A maritime control aircraft, coming on the heels of United Airlines (UAL.O) unveiling its largest-ever order for new planes. read more

-Micron Technology advanced 2.5% ahead of its quarterly earnings release, but was relatively unchanged in after-hours trading following the chipmaker’s quarterly results.
+Micron Technology (MU.O) advanced 2.5% ahead of its quarterly earnings release, but was relatively unchanged in after-hours trading following the chipmaker's quarterly results. read more

 Advancing issues outnumbered declining ones on the NYSE by a 1.35-to-1 ratio; on Nasdaq, a 1.19-to-1 ratio favored decliners.